randy3k/AlignTab/README.md

  one   &  two    & three
 ```

-- `&/llclr` each column has its own alignment
+- `&/llclr` each column has its own justifications

 ```
 apple & orange & grapes